xrrocha/nobocoder/README.md

 possible because -unlike Java- Scala doesn't require the programmer to annotate variables and expressions with type information.
 The Scala compiler is capable of inferring the appropriate type of most expressions thus providing the best of both worlds: the economy of expression of scripting languages with the type safety of industrial-strength programming languages.

->
-Note: Haskell's type inference is more powerful than Scala's; every now and then the Scala programmer has to lend the compiler a hand.

 ### Classes, Traits and Objects ###

-Scala classes correspond closely to the notion of class in most object-oriented classes: a class groups together data fields and functions/methods.
+Scala classes correspond closely to the notion of class in most object-oriented classes: a class groups together data fields and functions (methods.)

 Like in Java, a class can extend at most one other class.
 Class inheritance, however, is far less common in Scala than in other object-oriented languages; in most cases classes extend traits.

 A Scala _trait_ could be compared to a Java interface but it's a much more capable construct.
 Traits can have fields and method bodies as well as abstract members.
 Unlike a class, however, a trait cannot be directly instantiated: traits exist solely